percona/k8sps-docs/docs/eks.md

     perconaserverformysql.ps.percona.com/cluster1 created
     ```

-5. During previous steps, the Operator has generated several [secrets](https://kubernetes.io/docs/concepts/configuration/secret/), including the password for the `root` user, which you will need to access the cluster.
+5. During previous steps, the Operator has generated several [secrets :octicons-link-external-16:](https://kubernetes.io/docs/concepts/configuration/secret/), including the password for the `root` user, which you will need to access the cluster.

     Use `kubectl get secrets` command to see the list of Secrets objects (by default Secrets object you are      interested in has `my-cluster-secrets` name).
 Then `kubectl get secret cluster1-secrets -o yaml` will return the YAML file with generated secrets, including the root password which should look as follows: